Taste of Love (Taiwanese TV series): Man Kee Roast Goose Restaurant

 The matriarch and head of the Man Kee restaurant empire.
-She built her restaurant empire with a secret sauce from a side walk stall in the streets of Hong Kong to an luxury three Michelin star restaurant that is frequented by VIP's around the world.
+She built her restaurant empire with a secret sauce from a side walk stall in the streets of Hong Kong to a luxury three Michelin star restaurant that is frequented by VIP's around the world.
 Due to her being the only one that knows the recipe of the secret sauce the restaurant's business drastically drops when she is in an coma when no one knows how to reproduce the sauce.